Cooking meat 'may be dementia risk'

 It leads to a build-up of defective beta amyloid protein - a hallmark of Alzheimer's disease.
 The mice eating a low-AGEs diet were able to prevent the production of damaged amyloid.

 The mice performed less well in physical and thinking tasks after their AGEs-rich diet.

-A short-term analysis of people over 60 suggested a link between high levels of AGEs in the blood and cognitive decline.'Effective treatment'
+A short-term analysis of people over 60 suggested a link between high levels of AGEs in the blood and cognitive decline.